European Honey Bees

 European honey bees Removal

-The only real way to prevent the continuation of a honey bee infestation is to remove the nest entirely.
+The only way to prevent the continuation of a honeybee infestation is to remove the nest entirely.
 Full removal may involve the demolition and rebuilding of walls, depending on the location of the nest.
 To keep repeat infestations from occurring, fill in voids with expanding insulation.
 Trapping the bees may become necessary but usually requires multiple months of surveillance.
-Contacting a pest control specialist typically offers the best course of action, as professionals possess the knowledge, training, and experience to handle large honey bee infestations and safely remove these important pollinators.
+Contacting a pest control specialist typically offers the best course of action, as professionals possess the knowledge, training, and experience to manage large honeybee infestations and safely remove these important pollinators.

 How to prevent honey bees from invading